sematext/docs/docs/monitoring/spm-client.md

 ### Tracing

-SPM Monitor agent can also instrument JVM-based apps using bytecode instrumentation to collect [transaction traces](../tracing).
+The Sematext agent can also instrument JVM-based apps using Java bytecode instrumentation to collect [transaction traces](../tracing).

 ### Profiling

-On demand [JVM profiling](on-demand-profiling) to help you find bottlenecks in your code.
+On demand [JVM profiling](on-demand-profiling) is built-in and help you find bottlenecks in your code.

 ## Installation

-The SPM Monitor is available as a package (DEB, RPM, etc.) called spm-client:
+The Sematext agent is available as a package (DEB, RPM, etc.) called spm-client:

 <div class="mdl-tabs mdl-js-tabs mdl-js-ripple-effect">
  <div class="mdl-tabs__tab-bar">